 2. The best option for a laminate counter we have found is Formica’s Ideal Edge (the edge is wrapped so there is no brown line and it looks much higher end).
 The colour options in this line are disappointing; most of the lightest options look very pinky beige.

 I think the best options are

 Our living room/dining room, which will now we open to the kitchen, is accented in shades of blue and green, my favourite colours and the wall colour is Benjamin Moore Smokey Green.

 I love your living room and that (BM) Smoky Green colour, it’s my new favourite blue/green!

 I think it’s a great idea to install your backsplash in a herringbone pattern and since you are going for a slab profile door which is more contemporary, I might consider a non-traditional subway tile in a longer length similar to this image (below):

 Regarding the countertop, I haven’t seen the Bianca Luna sample but if it’s as creamy as it looks on-line I would go for the black/gray countertop instead.
 Black would have been my second choice after a white countertop.

 Since your cabinets are white and not off-white/cream your countertop should relate.

-When you choose your pulls/knobs make sure you consider something that looks custom, here's an idea I really like.
-This pull (below) comes in something like 16 different sizes, however most people just choose one size and do it on every single door and drawer.
+When you choose your pulls/knobs make sure you consider something that looks custom, here’s an idea I really like.
+This pull (below) comes in something like 16 different sizes, however most people just choose one size and install it on every single door and drawer.